timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 my best to keep a smile on my face as I congratulated them for being so close to the end.
 Past Guitar Lake, we climbed up an endless series of steep switchbacks and cut across a ledge covered in ice.

-At the top, we reached 14,505 feet and the sun finally started to warm us up.
+At the top, we reached 14,505 feet and the sun finally warmed us up.
 I found Foxy and Trippy cuddled up under a sleeping bag, crying to their favorite soundtrack.
-All of us rested for a moment, exhausted, but before too long we needed to get back down as the weather worsened.
+All of us rested for a moment, exhausted, but before too long, we needed to get back down as the weather worsened.

 ![A cold fog rolling in](https://cdn.jeeveshikedthepct.com/images/b31e3524-85a4-432c-c588-24748b009f00.jpeg)